The main symptom of bladder cancer is blood in your urine. This is the same for both men and women.

-You may actually see the blood.
+You may see the blood in your urine.
 It usually looks bright red.
 Rarely, it may look dark brown.

 Sometimes the blood is there in such small amounts that you can't see it.
-But a urine test will still show if blood is present.
+But a urine test will pick it up.

 The blood may not be there all the time.
 It can come and go.
 But if you ever see blood in your urine, you should go to your GP.

 The bleeding is not usually painful.
 But it can help your doctor to know whether you had any pain when you passed the urine with the blood in it.

 It can also help if you tell them whether:

 - there is blood only when you start to pee